ggrrrr/fibonacci-svc/README.md

     4. github.com/stretchr/... for unit testing helpers
     5. github.com/kelseyhightower/envconfig for environment variable parsing

+  For storage I have selected two external solutions:

+  1. Postgresql is very popular and reliable Relational database.
+  2. Redis is very popular cache (In memory) storage also Key/Value very suitable for this kind of services, also it can be configured as persistent storage.

 # Source tree structure

    * `/common` -> some common packages, this folder can be shared between other golang projects.